pgaret/Overstat/README.md

     - character stats

 TODO
-- validate form inputs
-  - checks if they exist or not
-- pick which stats we want to display (15)
+- Green and red comparison values
--
+- Rounding values of data
+- How to handle 404's on the character side